 God is gonna trouble these waters

-There are many different spiritual bath combinations passed down in African-American families; most, if not all, baths are comprised of mineral, herbal and liquid ingredients.
+Many different spiritual bath combinations are passed down in African-American families; most, if not all, baths are comprised of mineral, herbal, and liquid ingredients.

 Being immensely interested in African diaspora religions and Folk Catholicism, we primarily honor our ancestors, Church saints, angels, folk saints, and Afro-Caribbean spirits such as loas and orishas.
 If we absolutely have to put a label on ourselves, we prefer the label of “Folk Judeo-Christian” as we live according to the customs and traditions of conjure workers and root doctors from the Deep South and syncretic followers of Christ in various nations of the Caribbean and Latin America.